-The German premium brand has unveiled additional technical details about its fourth-generation C-class sedan, more than two months before it is due to make its world debut at the Detroit auto show.
+The German premium brand has unveiled additional technical details about its fourth-generation C-class sedan, which is scheduled in about two months to make its world debut at the Detroit auto show.

-After we saw earlier the interior of the new C Class, Mercedes gets all technical with us and says the new generation will be lighter and have better fuel economy – as the new lightweight body structure of the fourth-generation C class will contribute to a 20% reduction in fuel consumption in some models.
+After we saw earlier pics with the interior of the new C Class, Mercedes gets all technical with us and says the new generation will be lighter and have a better fuel economy – all thanks to the new lightweight body structure of the fourth-generation.
+This will contribute to a 20% reduction in fuel consumption in some models.

-The C class will have a new lightweight body structure with a newly developed aluminum hybrid construction process that the automaker claims will shave as much as 100 kg (220 pounds) over the current model depending on the engine it uses.
-The new structure uses up to 48 % aluminum – up from 9 % on the outgoing third-generation C class.
-The amount of hot-formed steel and high-strength steel has also risen by 5 % and 1 percent to 8 % and 4 %, respectively.
+The C class will have a new lightweight body with a new aluminum hybrid construction process it would save as much as 100 kg (220 pounds) over the current model depending on the engine it uses.
+The new structure uses up to 48 % aluminum.

-The new C-class body structure consists of nine primary cast components, with the suspension mounted on aluminum die-cast elements that are claimed to be significantly more rigid than the steel components used today.
-Newly developed hydroformed tube and aluminum cast components are claimed to provide the new sedan with outstanding test results in NHTSA crash testing procedures in the United States.
+The new C-class body structure has nine primary cast components, with the suspension set on aluminum die-cast elements that should be significantly more rigid than the steel components used traditionally.
+Newly developed hydroformed tube and aluminum cast components should also cater for outstanding test results in NHTSA crash testing procedures in the United States.

-the fourth-generation C class also uses a newly developed chassis consisting of a new four-link front and five-link rear suspension that is claimed to provide what Mercedes describes as “unsurpassed wheel location qualities,” “supreme straight line stability” and “outstanding NVH (noise, vibration, harshness) qualities.”
+The fourth-generation C class also employs a newly developed chassis, with a new four-link front and five-link rear suspension that should bring “unsurpassed wheel location qualities,” “supreme straight line stability” and “outstanding NVH (noise, vibration, harshness) qualities.”

-Also, as we already know, Mercedes has also revealed the new C class will receive a thoroughly reworked interior featuring optional head-up display, a fingertip-controlled touch pad within the center console and a free standing central display featuring a standard 7-inch or optional 8.4-inch color monitor.
+Also, as we already know, Mercedes has also revealed the new C class will receive a brand new redesign of the interior, with and optional head-up display, a touch pad within the center console and a free standing central display featuring a standard 7-inch or optional 8.4-inch color monitor.